 Summary: The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 governs the procedures for the formation and change of organization of cities and special districts and establishes a local agency formation commission in each county consisting of members appointed as provided.
-The act expresses the intent of the Legislature that each local agency formation commission, by January 1, 2002, establish written policies and procedures and exercise its powers in a way that encourages and provides planned, well-ordered, efficient urban development patterns, as specified.
+The act expresses the intent of the Legislature that each local agency formation commission, by

+January 1, 2002, establish written policies and procedures and exercise its powers in a way that encourages and provides planned, well-ordered, efficient urban development patterns, as specified.
 The act requires these written policies and procedures to include forms to be used for various submittals to the commission, as provided.
 The act requires each commission to provide access to notices and other information to the public on an internet website, as specified, including notice of all public hearings and commission meetings.
-This bill would require that each local agency formation commission establish the written policies and procedures include any forms necessary for a complete application to the commission concerning a proposed change of organization or reorganization.
+This bill would require that each local agency formation commission establish the written policies and procedures described above.
+The bill would require that the written policies and procedures include any forms necessary for a complete application to the commission concerning a proposed change of organization or reorganization.
 (Based on 04/21/2025 text)